Mission

 Camera

-A high-resolution camera which can provide a ground resolution of up to 80m x 80m per pixel.
+A high-resolution camera which provided a ground resolution of up to 80m x 80m per pixel.

 Optical uplink

-An optical receiver will be provided that can receive commands from a laser ranging station on Earth.
-An uplink rate of 2 kbps is expected.
+An optical receiver that could receive commands from a laser ranging station on Earth at an uplink rate of 2 kbps.

 Software defined radio

-A software-defined radio front end will be provided, connected to one of the pair of diploes in the UHF antenna.
-The results of this experiment will be made available on the processing core for further processing by experimenters, for example providing a flying spectrum analyser.
+A software-defined radio front end was provided, connected to one of the pair of diploes in the UHF antenna.
+The results of this experiment was made available on the processing core for further processing by experimenters, for example providing a flying spectrum analyser.

 Interfaces

-Experimenters will be able to communicate with their flying experiments in various ways, ranging from offline file transfer only, to receiving and sending space packets in realtime with a brand new CCSDS protocol (MO services) over the internet.
+Experimenters were able to communicate with their flying experiments in various ways, ranging from offline file transfer only, to receiving and sending space packets in realtime with a brand new CCSDS protocol (MO services) over the internet.

 Project status